 And don’t forget your glad rags for the formal evenings on board!

 Other items to bring

-Camera – First and foremost, do pack the best camera that you have.
-The fjords and the ports of call scream out for the finest camera lens that money will buy.
+Camera – Do pack the best camera that you have.
+Norway’s fjords and the ports of call scream out for the finest camera lens that money will buy.

-This is my top tip for cruising the Norwegian fjords – book a balcony cabin.
+My top tip for cruising the Norwegian fjords is to book a balcony cabin.
 It is worth every last penny.

 Unlike some cruises, a large part of the appeal of a cruise along the fjords of Norway is the scenery as you sail by.
 And where better to take in the view but on your own private balcony, perhaps with a G&T in hand?

 However, if you like a 100% dark room to sleep in, you may wish to reconsider.